Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

     75.0%: 0.707*|00000101〉 + -0.707*|00000110〉
     25.0%: -1.000*|00000100〉

+So the state of a quantum circuit is a probability distribution of superpositions of classical states.
+A convenient mathematical representation for this kind of state is as a [density matrix](https://en.wikipedia.org/wiki/Density_matrix), but I'm trying to be brief so let's stick with the code's dictionaries-of-dictionaries approach and move on to operations.

+**Quantum Operations**

 There are two types of operations that you can apply to quantum states: unitary operations, and measurement operations.
-Roughly speaking, unitary operations turn classical states into pure states whereas measurement operations turn pure states into mixed states.
+Roughly speaking, unitary operations turn classical states into pure states while measurement operations turn pure states into mixed states.

-A [unitary operation](https://en.wikipedia.org/wiki/Unitary_matrix) projects classical inputs into a superposition of outputs.
+A [unitary operation](https://en.wikipedia.org/wiki/Unitary_matrix) associates a pure state output with every allowed classical state.
-When applied to a mixed state, a unitary operation just gets forwarded directly onto the contained pure states.
-When applied to a pure state, a unitary operation distributes linearly: it gets forwarded to each sub-case, the outputs' weights are scaled by the corresponding amplitude or probability, and the whole set of results gets flattened back down into a superposition by interfering colliding outputs.
+When applied to a pure state, the operation distributes linearly: it gets applied to each classical state in the superposition, and the amplitudes in the resulting output pure states are scaled by the associated input state's amplitude.
-The main restriction on unitary operations is that they must preserve sum-of-squares-equals-1 property in all possible cases (i.e. the output vectors for each possible input must be orthonormal).
+The multiple output superpositions are then flattened into a single superposition by concatenating them together, except that matching classical states interfere (their amplitudes from each superposition get added together).
+See [the code](https://github.com/Strilanc/qbp_np_younes_test/blob/master/pure_state.py#L65) if the above sounds ambiguous or went way, way too fast.

+When applied to a mixed state, unitary operations just distribute directly onto each pure state in the mixed state ([code](https://github.com/Strilanc/qbp_np_younes_test/blob/master/mixed_state.py#L82)).
+(There's no flattening or interference steps necessary at the mixed state level.)

+Here's an example of a unitary operation being applied to a mixed state:

-    >>> hadamard_first_bit = lambda c: PureState({
+    >>> op_hadamard_on_first_bit = lambda c: PureState({
             c.with_bit(0, False): math.sqrt(0.5),
             c.with_bit(0, True): -math.sqrt(0.5) if c.bit(0) else +math.sqrt(0.5)
         })